 The Melomania 1+ doesn't stray too far away from the look of the first Melomania 1, offering a pick of black or white looks and that same distinctive dart-style earbud design.
 Those buds are packed with physical controls to quickly tinker with the volume or even summon your smartphone smart assistant.

 The Graphene drivers once again power the sound and they seem to deliver noticeably richer, more detailed audio than its predecessor.
-There’s scope to adjust that sound with the EQ settings inside of the companion phone app to quickly get something better catered to your ears.
+There’s scope to adjust that sound with the EQ settings inside of the companion phone app quickly to get something better catered to your ears.

 There’s no active noise cancellation to drown out your world, but selecting the right sized memory foam tips can help battle that exterior sound when you’re out wandering.